The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Notation

 \subsection{Principal Series}

 The following discussion establishes the preliminaries needed for the definition of the Eisenstein distribution.
 A complete treatment of automorphic distributions can be found in \cite{S00} and \cite{MS06}.
 Bate \cite{B} provides an explicit exposition of some of these ideas in the context of $\widetilde{\text{SL}}(2,\mathbb{R})$ principal series representations.
-This paper will primarily be concerned with $\widetilde{\text{SL}}(3,\mathbb{R})$ principal series representations and the following discussion introduces notation and addresses some technical points.
+We will solely be concerned with $\widetilde{\text{SL}}(3,\mathbb{R})$ principal series representations.